codersMom/angular100-labs-2020-06-22/Ch08-Services/2subscribe/README.md

    **NOTICE**: the return type is an Observable<Album[]>

-1. Change the method that calls the service to subscribe to the call.
-Notice the first argument of **.subscribe(** is to be called on success aka "happy path", and the second fuction will be called if there are any errors.
+1. In **album-list.component.ts**, change the method that calls the service to subscribe to the call.
+Notice the first argument of **.subscribe(** is to be called on success aka "happy path", and the second function will be called if there are any errors.

    ```typescript
    getAlbums() {